addb/aep-mobile-sdkdocs/src/pages/documentation/adobe-media-analytics/index.md

 <InlineAlert variant="success" slots="header, text"/>
 Media for Edge Network extension is now available.

-Refer [Migrating to Media for Edge Network Guide](migration-guide.md) and [Media for Edge Network extension](../media-for-edge-network/index.md) to learn more about implementing Media Analytics using Adobe Experience Edge.
+Refer to the [Migrating to Media for Edge Network Guide](migration-guide.md) and [Media for Edge Network extension](../media-for-edge-network/index.md) documentation to learn more about implementing Media Analytics using Adobe Experience Edge.

 <InlineAlert variant="warning" slots="text"/>